 Rationale

-Increasing the amount of fertilizer applied to a field to maximize crop yields, providing a field with excessive amounts of water to maintain ground saturation, and applying nonselective herbicides to a field at the end of the growing season to eliminate weeds are most likely to have a negative impact on the environment.
+Increasing the amount of fertilizer applied to a field, providing excessive amounts of water, and applying nonselective herbicides are practices likely to negatively impact the environment.

 A) Increasing the amount of fertilizer applied to a field to maximize crop yields

-Excessive fertilizer application can cause nutrient runoff into nearby water bodies, leading to eutrophication, which depletes oxygen in water and harms aquatic life.
-This practice not only degrades water quality but also contributes to soil acidification and nutrient imbalances.
+Excessive fertilizer application can result in nutrient runoff into waterways, leading to eutrophication, which depletes oxygen levels and harms aquatic life.
+This practice also contributes to soil acidification and can disrupt the natural microbial ecosystem in the soil.

 B) Providing a field with excessive amounts of water to maintain ground saturation